 To join our ‘Building Together’ focus group or to find out more:

 The two developments:

 Our new development

-The two new 19 bed wards will provide separate ensuite accommodation for our patients.
-Patients will have ground floor access to a courtyard area for peace and quiet.
+All patients have separate ensuite accommodation for our patients.
+They all have ground floor access to a courtyard area for peace and quiet.
 The outdoor environment offers major benefits to our patients helping to support their recovery.